podoodoo/web3-learning-journal/README.md

 `memory` arrays do not have a push or pop methods.

 Structs in the ABI are defined as tuples.
-Tuples are in three parts: uint8 (for <255), uint256, bool.

 ---